jlopez-ibanez/simple-HeatDiffusion/README.md

 ## Usage

-The minimum input are two files: one with the interacting nodes of a network and another with the nodes and their initial heat.
+The script expects at least two files: one with the interacting nodes of a network and another with the nodes and their initial heat.

 `python3 heat_diffusion.py network_edges heated_nodes`